-2. Clause 4 (Limits on power to require information with planning applications)
+2. Clause 5 (Limits on power to require information with planning applications)

-Link believes that Clause 4 should be amended to clarify what constitutes a 'reasonable' request for information.
+Link believes that clause 5 should be amended to clarify what constitutes a 'reasonable' request for information.

 Link members comment on many planning applications.
 In our experience, the lack of information, or poor quality information, causes delays in determining planning applications or results in poor quality decisions.
-As it stands, clause 4 undermines the power of local authorities to require information to be submitted with planning applications, which will also reduce the quality of planning control.
-It could lead to developers seeking permissions on limited or poor quality information, and will make it easier for them to avoid meaningful local consultation.
+As it stands, clause 5 undermines the power of local authorities to require information to be submitted with planning applications, which will also reduce the quality of planning control.
+It could lead to developers seeking permissions on limited or poor quality information, and it will make it easier for them to avoid meaningful local consultation.
 It will be more difficult for local authorities to set the right conditions on development, and the vague, generalised wording of the clause could invite developers to contest local authorities' requests for information in negotiation and through more appeals.

-The NPPF has clear guidance on information requirements which should be given time to bed in.
-If, in due course, Councils are making overly onerous information requirements, the proportionate way to address this would be through issuing additional guidance to local authorities.
-Mandatory pre-application scoping will go a long way to solving the problem, as could ensuring that staff are suitably trained to know what to ask for and how to assess the information they receive.
+The NPPF has clear guidance on information requirements, which should be given time to bed in.
+If, in due course, local planning authorities are making overly onerous information requirements, the proportionate way to address this would be through issuing additional guidance to them.
+Mandatory pre-application scoping (provided for in the Localism Act but yet to be introduced) could go a long way to solving the problem, as could ensuring that staff are suitably trained to know what to ask for and how to assess the information they receive.

-3. Clause 7 (Electronic communications code)
+3. Clause 8 (Electronic communications code)

-Link believes that Clause 7 should be removed from the Bill, because it would create a dangerous precedent and risks significant damage to protected landscapes.
+Link believes that clause 8 should be removed from the Bill, because it would create a dangerous precedent and risks significant damage to protected landscapes.

-Clause 7 introduces an exemption from the duty for the Secretary of State to have regard to the purposes of National Parks and Areas of Outstanding Natural Beauty (AONBs) when making regulations, conditions or restrictions on the application of the Electronic Communications Code.
+Clause 8 introduces an exemption from the duty for the Secretary of State to have regard to the purposes of National Parks and Areas of Outstanding Natural Beauty (AONBs) when making regulations, conditions or restrictions on the application of the Electronic Communications Code.
 The purpose of the clause is to facilitate superfast broadband in rural areas, for which Link recognises the need.
-However, we do not believe that the clause will meaningfully support that aim, and we note that it runs contrary to the NPPF's policy of giving 'great weight' to 'conserving landscape and scenic beauty in National Parks, the Broads and AONBs.'
+However, we do not believe that the clause will meaningfully support that aim.
+In Link's view it actually runs contrary to the NPPF's policy of giving 'great weight' to 'conserving landscape and scenic beauty in National Parks, the Broads and AONBs.'

-There is no evidence that the additional protection afforded to designated landscapes has acted as a barrier to rural growth or delayed the rollout of broadband.
-In fact, National Park Authorities are taking a proactive approach to facilitating broadband delivery in a way which minimises the visual impacts.2 And we believe that far from supporting economic growth, this clause could undermine it, by damaging the significant tourism revenue that National Parks and AONBs generate through their unique beauty and wild nature.
+There is no evidence that the additional protection afforded to designated landscapes has acted as a barrier to rural growth or delayed the rollout of broadband or any other form of telecommunications technology.
+In fact, National Park Authorities are taking a proactive approach to facilitating broadband delivery in a way which minimises the visual impacts.
+And we believe that far from supporting economic growth, this clause could undermine it, by damaging the significant tourism revenue that National Parks and AONBs generate through their unique beauty and wild nature.

-Instead of the proposals in clause 7, we need a planned and coordinated approach to delivering future telecommunications networks in designated landscapes.
-This will ensure that the amount of infrastructure can be minimised and most appropriately designed and located.
-But this can only happen if the Secretary of State continues to have a duty to have regard to the special status of these precious landscapes.
+Instead of the proposals in clause 8, we need a planned and coordinated approach to delivering future telecommunications networks in designated landscapes.
+This will ensure that the amount of infrastructure can be minimised, and will be most appropriately designed and located.
+The duty to have regard to the special status of these precious landscapes does not prevent this from happening.